Rafailo Momčilović

 Rafailo Momčilović (Serbian Cyrillic: Рафаило Момчиловић; 23 April 1875 – 3 September 1941) was a Serbian Orthodox cleric, abbot of the Šišatovac Monastery, and painter.
-He was killed in the Genocide of Serbs in the Independent State of Croatia which took place during the Second World War.
+He was murdered in the Genocide of Serbs in the Independent State of Croatia which took place during the Second World War.

 Persecution of Serbs in the Independent State of Croatia began almost immediately after the invasion of the Kingdom of Yugoslavia by Nazi Germany.
 Ustasha units, administrative commissars and Ustasha youth took up residence in all Serbian Orthodox monasteries throughout Greater Croatia.
 The monks who had the opportunity to flee, most often fled to either Serbia (from Croatia) or to Montenegro (from Dalmatia and Bosnia and Herzegovina), and those who were caught were sent to internment camps at Jasenovac or killed on the way.

 Momčilović was kidnapped by the Ustashe on 25 August 1941 and was tortured until his death on 3 September 1941 at Požega.
 His burial site has yet to be found.

 Today the Serbian Orthodox Church venerates him as a martyr and saint on 3 September.